orasanen/ALICE/README.md

 CITING
 -------------------

-If you use ALICE or it's derivatives, please cite REF (submitted).
+If you use ALICE or it's derivatives, please cite the following paper:

+Räsänen, O., Seshadri, S. & Casillas, M. (submitted): ALICE: An open-source tool for automatic linguistic unit count estimation from child-centered daylong recordings.

 REQUIRED PACKAGES